 Heat transfer area and boiler horsepower

-Boiler horsepower is used to rate boiler capacities to deliver steam to steam engines.
+Boiler horsepower - a power unit from the 19th-20th centuries - was used to rate the capacity of a boiler to deliver steam to steam engines.

 PBoHP = boiler horsepower